 Editing

 I’ve been editing professionally for many years, and have a well-honed instinct for how to improve different kinds of text.
-I specialise in working on ideas-rich writing for clients in the cultural and creative sector, both as a development and copy editor – and often wearing both hats at once.
-I really enjoy helping different kinds of author marshal their ideas, and to work out what is and isn’t working.
+I specialise in working on ideas-rich texts – often written in a creative or academic context – and offer a range of editing services for both fiction and non-fiction texts.
+I really enjoy working directly with authors to support them in marshalling their ideas and achieving creative satisfaction.

-As a copy editor I’ve worked on a diverse range of projects – for example, in the last few years, a series of catalogue essays on the work of contemporary artists, and the text of a children’s book by a first-time author on the life of Saint Augustine.
-Whatever the text, I combine a well-trained eye for detail and my skills as a writer to offer substantive ways to improve not only syntax, accuracy and spelling but also a text’s content, flow and ease of expression.
+I sometimes also work as a copy editor – in the last few years on projects as diverse as a series of catalogue essays on the work of contemporary artists, and the text of a children’s book by a first-time author on the life of Saint Augustine.
+Whatever the text-editing job, I combine a well-trained eye for detail plus my skills as a writer to offer substantive ways to improve not only syntax, accuracy and spelling but also content, flow and ease of expression.

 Recent editing projects